sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 #####Note

 Although this seperate configuration.exe setup file isn't designed to be used as a stand-alone installer, with a little effort on your side, you could use it as a stand-alone installer to configure a fresh local CodeCombat repository on a computer that has all the software, CodeCombat depends on, installed.
-For this you'll have to create an xml-structured file named ``cache.coco`` inside ``.\config\``, where the root is the installer root (the directory you downloaded).
+This configuration.exe file also requires that all your environment variables have been set correctly.
+In order to use this step as a stand-alone installer, you'll have to create an xml-structured file named ``cache.coco`` inside ``.\config\``, where the root is the installer root (the directory you downloaded).

 Here is a template cache file you can base yourself on: